 Perks of Single Page Application (SPAs)

-- Adaptability – In SPA development- you can reuse the same backend code from a web based app for the mobile app development.
+- Adaptability – In single page application development – you can reuse the same backend code from a web based app for the mobile app development.
 SPAs feel and look more like an app than a website- therefore you don’t need to specifically adapt an SPA’s design or functionality for mobile devices

-- Simplified and Streamlined development – As there is no need to write code to render pages on the server, their development is simplified and streamlined.
+- Single page web application development is simplified and streamlined – As there is no need to write code to render pages on the server, their development is simplified and streamlined.
 It is much easier to start because you can kick-off the development from a file file://URI, without utilizing any server

 - Offline support and caching – SPAs can cache to any local storage with dispatch.
 The SPAs sends one request to the server and then stores all the data it receives.
 The app can use the data, this is why an SPA can operate even offline, contrasting an MPA, so you can keep using it even if your device loses connectivity.